VirtoCommerce/vc-docs/user_docs/docs/notifications/notification-layouts.md

 ![Notification layout](media/notification-layouts-path.png)

-Your new layout has been added to the layouts list within the [Notification template](notification-templates.md) screen.
+Your new layout has been added to the layouts list within the [Notification template](notification-templates.md) blade.